 The document box also contains the following items:

 Property deeds and other documents relating to 42 Bridge Avenue, the home of Henry “Zeke” Pyle and June Pyle.
 They bought it from the Williams family in the late 1960s; and 34 Bridge Avenue, the home of Sarah Elizabeth and Abram Pyle.
 Their son Henry ran his lawnmower repair business out of their two-story garage until 1981.

-A small plot plan, dated 1926, which shows the lot on which Garber’s store was located, (with Waterloo Ave. labelled Waterloo Rd.)
+A small plot plan property diagram, dated 1926, which shows the lot on which Garber’s store was located, (with Waterloo Ave. labelled Waterloo Rd.)
 (Note: Every railroad atlas of Easttown (1887, 1897, 1900, 1908, 1913, 1920, 1926) cite Waterloo as an Avenue EXCEPT one.
 The 1912 Mueller Atlas refers to Waterloo as a Road.
 Yet the following year (1913) the Mueller atlas refers to Waterloo as an Avenue.
 There was no formal standardization of road names until the Post Office started house deliveries c.
 1920s or 1930s.
 There are many examples of multiple names used for one road in deeds.).